gkayode/gkayode.github.io/_pages/projects.md

 The publication for this work can be accessed [here]().
 An implementation of this framework for predicting bulk and surface adsorption energies is deployed [here]() with the source code accessible in my [group's repository](https://bitbucket.org/mmmontemore/surfep/src/master/).

-Models were deployed using streamlit
+Models were deployed using streamlit.

 ---
 ### b.
 Alloy screening with machine learning